rosafilgueira/Exploring_TheList_Data/README.md

 ## 0. Preparations

 We recommend to install the requirements specified in requirements.txt for sections 2 to 5.
-And have an enviroment with Python 3.7+
+And also to have Python 3.7+ enviroment.

 ```
 pip install -r requirements.txt